rsa17826/vex-plus-plus/readme.md

 ### Settings

-- **blockPickerBlockSize**: the size of the block picker in pixels. changing this makes the blocks in the block picker and the block picker height equally larger or smaller
+- **editorBarBlockSize**: the size of the block picker in pixels. changing this makes the blocks in the block picker and the block picker height equally larger or smaller
 - **autosaveInterval**: how long in seconds between autosaves.
 0 is disabled
 - **saveOnExit**: saves the level when opening the menu - make work on game close and on enter inner level
 - **editorScrollSpeed**: changes the speed the camera moves at when using editor_pan